vivaria/edisonrul.ing/docs/source/cards/destiny-hero-departed.md

-# DESTINY HERO - DEPARTED
+# Destiny Hero - Departed

 *   When "Destiny Hero - Departed" is sent to the Graveyard to pay a cost, it is not removed from play.
 *   "Destiny Hero - Departed"'s first effect is a Trigger Effect.
 It is not optional.